WTsaur/Yahtzee/README.md

 > When you like what you have or have run out of rolls, head over to the scorecard!
 > Here you can see a preview of what the score would look like on your card as well as your current totals based on your previous turns.
-> `Select` a score if you think the number to the left of it is to your liking!
+> `Select` a score if you think the red preview number is to your liking!
 > `Mark as 0` if you don't like any of your options or if you don't think you'll get lucky with that particular type of roll.

 ![Scorecard](https://github.com/WTsaur/Yahtzee/blob/main/images/scorecardImg.png)